DHRI-Curriculum/DHRIFT/workshops/html-css.md

 FTP is a protocol used to share files from your computer (_a client_) to another computer called a server, and back again over the Internet.
 This is something we do _all the time_, but we refer to it as "uploading" and "downloading."

-Note: Though FTP stands for file transfer protocol, you are not really transfering or moving your files from your computer; instead they are _copied_ to the server.
+Note: Though FTP stands for file transfer protocol, you are not really transferring or moving your files from your computer; instead they are _copied_ to the server.
 Fear not!

 In order to transfer your website files (also called your website's directory) to a server you will need: